rakss17/simple-redirect/README.md

 # A simple web redirect to allow users to open links in-app

-Since Google forbids pop-ups in email attachments, I've decided to create an app to help me with that.
+Since Gmail forbids pop-ups redirecting to app links in email attachments, I've decided to create an app to help me with that.

 ## Sample Usage